LennonLab/Micro-Encounter/model/ODD/ODD_Protocol.md

 	The individual with ID of 1 belongs to species 12, which has a theoretical maximum growth rate of 0.9.

-The following are they types of species-level information that are stored in Python dictionaries:
+The following are the types of species-level information that are stored in Python dictionaries:

 * metabolic maintenance cost
 * maximum dispersal rate
 * maximum theoretical growth rate
 * resource use efficiency for each resource
+* environmental optima

+**Resources** --- Resources are simulated at two levels (molecules, particles).
+Resource particles are designated as 'a', 'b', or 'c'.
+Particles are then joined together to form molecules (e.g., 'aaaa').
+Depending on the model, chemical complexity is simulated by introducing bonds (e.g., '-') that must be broken in order to consume resource particles (e.g., 'aa-aa').
+The breaking of these bonds is done via random draws of positions along the molecule, where for example an 'aa-aa' is less likely to be split than is an 'a-a-a-a' particle.

+Depending on the model, resource molecules can enter the system in clusters.
+The degree of spatial aggregation of incoming resource molecules is determined by a 2-dimensional Gaussian distribution, where the standard deviation (dispersion) is chosen at random at the start of the model and the mean (x-y position) is chosen at random at each time point.

-**Resource particles**--Individual resource particles are distinguished by collections of elements within lists.
-Each specific position in the list corresponds to the same resource particle.
+Each molecule or resource particle is distinguished by information stored in lists, where each position in each list corresponds to the same molecule or independent particle.

 	Example:
-	resIDs = [4,  6, 17, 1]
+	resIDs = ['a',  'bb', 'aaaa', 'b']
-	size =  [100, 87, 156.3, 0.001]
-	Xpos =   [56, 34, 567, 2]
+	Xpos =   [5.6, 3.4, 5.67, 2.0]
-	Ypos =   [876, 98, 32, 45]
+	Ypos =   [8.76, 9.8, 3.2, 4.5]

-	The particle with ID of 4 has a size of 100 and is located at position x=56, y=876
+	The particle with ID of 0 is 'a' and is located at position x=5.6, y=8.76

-The following are the types of information stored about each resource particle:
+The following are the types of information stored about each resource (molecule, particle):

 * time in the system
-* particle ID
+* resource type: a, b, c, or d
+* size and complexity, e.g., 'a', 'bb', 'cc-cc'
 * 2D spatial location
-* whether the particle is Nitrogen, Carbon, or Phosphorus
-* type of Nitrogen, Carbon, or Phosphorus the resource is
-* size of the particle

-**Inert tracers particles**--These are objects that move/flow into and through the environment.
-They only interact with physical barriers.
-The use of tracers particles allows for attributes of a system that flows or physically turns over to be quantified (e.g., hydraulic residence time).
-Like other individual-level objects in simplex models, tracers are distinguished by collections of elements within lists.
-Each specific position in the list corresponds to the same resource particle.

-This information stored about each resource particle:

-* time in the system
-* 2D spatial location
-* particle ID

-**Physcial barriers**--These objects are simulated as discrete 2D spatial coordinates that cannot be occupied by any individual entities.
-The number, size, and location of physical barriers are chosen at random by simplex at the start of each model.
+**Physcial barriers** --- These objects are simulated as discrete 2D spatial coordinates that cannot be occupied by any individual entities.
+The number, size, and location of physical barriers are chosen at random at the start of each model.

 ###System level state variables
-Each run of simplex begins with random choices for the values of:
+Each run of an IBM begins with random choices for the values of:

-* width (5 to 100)
+* width (5 to 20)
-* height (5 to 100)
+* height (5 to 20)
 * basal flow rate (1.0 to 0.0)
 * number, size, and location of physical barriers
 * number and direction of environmental gradients
-* rate of stochastic disturbance
-* rate of fluctuation in basal flow rate
+* rate of stochastic fluctuation in basal flow rate
-* degree of fluctuation
+* degree of stochastic fluctuation
 * degree of syncronized flow of individual particles
 	* completely in-sync or completely out of sync

-For example
+For example:

 	from randparams.py: